+At UT Health Austin, we focus on you, the whole patient, making sure that you have the support you need throughout your care.
 We are committed to clear and timely communication with you, your referring provider, and other healthcare specialists, beginning with your initial visit and continuing throughout your cycle of care.
-Once our clinic receives a referral from your referring provider, members of the Surgical Oncology Clinic care team will identify any existing records of treatment in the UT Health Austin System and communicate with your referring provider to obtain needed medical records and other information.
+Once our clinic receives a referral from your referring provider, members of the Surgical Oncology Clinic care team will identify any existing records of treatment in the UT Health Austin system and communicate with your referring provider to obtain needed medical records and other information.
 If you have received medical treatment from a provider other than your referring provider, your care team will contact you to receive a written Authorization to Receive Medical Records from your other provider(s).
 The Surgical Oncology Clinic generally will not schedule your initial appointment until it has received all relevant records.
-Once all records have been received and reviewed, the UTHA Access Center will contact you to schedule your initial appointment.
+Once all records have been received and reviewed, the UT Health Austin Access Center will contact you to schedule your initial appointment.

 To explore FAQs regarding your upcoming appointment, please click here.

 UT Health Austin is housed in the Health Transformation Building (HTB).
 The HTB is located in downtown Austin, TX on The University of Texas at Austin campus and neighbors the Dell Medical School research and learning buildings as well as the Dell Seton Medical Center at The University of Texas.

 This facility is outfitted with the latest state-of-the-art technology and organized to support an unmatched level of multidisciplinary care.
 Patients have access to all of the resources and amenities UT Health Austin has to offer, including attached garage parking, comfortable waiting areas, an on-site cafe, a full-service H-E-B pharmacy, advanced imaging, and lab testing, and an Ambulatory Surgery Center for same-day surgical care.